Wungwero Book Foundation (WBF) Malawi

 What we have accomplished with ALP

-During our first four years of working with ALP, WBF and our partners have coordinated the establishment or improvement of 118 libraries.
+WBF and our partners have coordinated the establishment or improvement of 355 libraries.
 Dozens of these library projects applied through the Wungwero Book Foundation.
 This was a huge leap in what we had been able to accomplish working over many years before.
-Now we are waiting for another container that has 37 libraries in it!

-We've also trained over 177 teacher librarians from 41 different schools serving 10,500 students in library management skills.
+We've also trained over 400 teacher librarians in library management skills.

 Our hopes and wishes

-While we are no longer taking the lead in coordinating the shipments with ALP, we do plan to continue the training of student teachers.
+While we are no longer taking the lead in coordinating the shipments with ALP, we have continued to train the student teachers.
 Once they have been trained, they are eligible to apply for the books for a library when they are placed in their teaching assignments.
-We are on our way to be an integral part of helping hundreds of small rural libraries take root in Malawi.
+We hope to help hundreds more small rural libraries take root in Malawi.